rammses/tracmactip/README.md

 	]]>]]>

-Switchten Logon olmuşmuyuz görmek için default ssh portundan terminal istemeden -t netconf
+To test default ssh port request terminal using -t netconf or you get stuck in terminal screen and you have to kick newly created user from terminal.

 	{master:0}
 	root@SWH_PS_WS_CA0201> show system users